Monodromy of stratified braid groups, II: Logarithmic derivatives and translation surface structures on the Riemann sphere

-\para{Strip decomposition} Translation surfaces in $\Omega_\kappa$ have a very simple structure.
+Translation surfaces in $\Omega_\kappa$ have a very simple structure.
 Following \cite[Section 3]{stratbraid1}, we recollect this here.
-The reader may wish to consult \Cref{figure:stripdecomp} while reading this paragraph.
-Let $T \in \Omega_\kappa$ be a translation surface.
+The reader may wish to consult \Cref{figure:stripdecomp} while reading this discussion.
+Let $T \in \Omega_\kappa$ be a translation surface. $T$ carries a natural ``horizontal'' singular foliation induced by the kernel of the real $1$-form $\im(\tfrac{df}{f})$.
 All but finitely many leaves of the horizontal foliation for $T$ run from a zero of the associated polynomial $f$ to $\infty$; the finitely many exceptions have one or more endpoints at a cone point of $T$ (i.e. a critical point of $f$).
 A leaf with one or more endpoints at cone points is called a {\em prong leaf}.
 The closure of the set of leaves emanating from a chosen zero of $f$ is called a {\em strip}.
 As shown in \cite[Lemma 3.1]{stratbraid1}, $T$ is equal to the union of its strips, and each pair of strips intersect in finitely many prong leaves.

+Note that a given root $z$ of a polynomial $f \in \Poly_n(\C)[\kappa]$ has a canonically-associated strip on the translation surface for $\frac{df}{f}$: it is the closure of the set of leaves of the horizontal foliation that terminate at $z$.

 Every $T \in \Omega_\kappa$ admits a {\em strip decomposition} that depends on finitely many arbitrary choices.
 To define this, observe that each zero $z_i$ of $f$ must have at least one prong leaf emanating from $z_i$ (see \cite[Section 3.2]{stratbraid1}).
-Choosing one such leaf for each zero, $T$ is realizable as a union of $n$ bi-infinite strips in $\C$ of height $2 \pi$, where the top and bottom boundaries of each strip is given by the chosen prong leaf (technically speaking, the boundary of a strip consists of {\em three} prong leaves - the one chosen leaf coming in from the root at left, along with two distinct prong leaves continuing on along the top and bottom to $\infty$ at right).
+Choosing one such leaf for each zero, $T$ is realizable as a union of $n$ bi-infinite strips in $\C$ of height $2 \pi$, where the top and bottom boundaries of each strip is given by the chosen prong leaf (technically, the boundary of a strip consists of {\em three} prong leaves - the one chosen leaf coming in from the root at left, along with two distinct prong leaves continuing on along the top and bottom to $\infty$ at right).
 The prongs comprising the boundary of a strip are called {\em fixed prongs}.

 There are then $p-1$ remaining prong leaves running from $\infty$ to a cone point, generically lying in the interior of the strips.
 These remaining prong leaves are called {\em free prongs}, as they are allowed to deform, changing the translation surface structure.
 As long as cone points do not collide, such a deformation stays in the stratum $\Omega_\kappa$.
 The relative periods of the $p-1$ free prongs is a set of local coordinates on $\Omega_\kappa$.
 When a strip contains multiple cone points, a cut-and-paste move can be used to exchange one free prong for a fixed prong, as illustrated in \Cref{figure:stripdecomp}.